Global Evangelism / Communicating the Gospel in a Pluralistic World at NBC

 to submit the reading report by late Monday since I am often away on Tuesdays.
 Some

-facilitators are OK with it and some are not."
+facilitators are OK with it, and some are not."

-in early helps discussion get going.
+in early helps the discussion get going.

 The only thing I don't really like coming in early is the end-of-the-week summary.
 The problem